Mira: The Only Real Shooting Star

 The Incredibly Long Tail Of Mira!

 This is what grabbed the attention of scientists towards Mira again.
 In 2007, the Galaxy Evolution Explorer (GALEX) discovered during its routine night sky survey in UV light, that this star had one feature that no other star had ever exhibited.
-GALEX captured a trail behind the star, which was a whooping 13 light years long!
+GALEX captured a trail behind the star, which was a whopping 13 light-years long!

 Even though it's been studied thoroughly ever since its discovery 400 years ago, it was not until 2007 that the trail was seen, and that too by pure accident.